Money-saving tips for students

 Tips for starting at UWE Bristol

-- If you are paid your funding termly, pay for your student accommodation termly if possible.
+- If you are paid your funding termly you should pay for your student accommodation termly, if possible.

 - Sort out your budget before you receive your first instalment of funding.
 The first term is the most expensive, and it is easy to spend too much in the excitement of the first few weeks.

 - Claim for help with health costs as you start university and get an exemption certificate for a year.

 - Make a shopping list and stick to it – don't forget to check online for the latest supermarket offers.

 - Never shop when you’re hungry.
 Research suggests you'll buy more than you need.

 - Shop on a Sunday afternoon, or after 19:00 when there may be bargains on perishables like bread and vegetables.

 - We all like special offers, but think before you buy – it may seem like a bargain, but will you use it?

 - Drop one brand level in the supermarket and see if you can tell the difference.